luji2021/luji2021/README.md

 My second passion is driving for measurable results from the documentation.
 I want to tie my work to metrics, and it's satisfying to have an impact on people's experience.<br/>

 🌱 I’m currently learning more about GitHub!<br/>
-💬 Ask me about the pros and cons of the top prototyping tools.<br/>
-📫 How to reach me:<br/>
-Portfolio: www.safigrafi.com<br/>
-LinkedIn: www.linkedin.com/in/lisaujifusa<br/>
-Email: lisaujifusa@gmail.com<br/>
-😄 Pronouns: she/her<br/>
-⚡ Fun fact: I once slept in a boxing ring.